pierretallotte/ctf-writeups/htb-squashed/README.md

 nopasswdlogin:x:130:ross
 fwupd-refresh:x:131:
 ```
 We can see that the user `ross` is member of the group `nopasswdlogin`.
-We can see that members in this group can logged with `lightdm` without a password:
+We can see that members in this group can log with `lightdm` without a password:
 ```
 $ cat /etc/pam.d/lightdm
 cat /etc/pam.d/lightdm